 The few girls at the orphanage joined the boys in attending the school next door although none, at her time, shared her classes.
 Lunetta excelled in her studies but made few friends except those she found within the pages of books.
 There was a boy, Antonio, whom she found amusing even though he taunted her often – only in the way boys of a certain age do – to hide their unfledged romantic interest.
 He was not an orphan but resided in a nearby tenement, the child of a poor family and not entirely clean, but he had a swagger and self-assurance belying his youth and a natural gregariousness.
 Lunetta remained inscrutable and outwardly eluded his charms.
 He was popular with a cheeky sense of humour and the teachers avoided any classroom debate with the boy for fear of causing a riot.

 Brother Raimondo was teaching a lesson one morning and asked his students where Jesus was.
 “Yes Susie.” whose hand was raised.
 “He’s in heaven!”
 She shouted with pride.
-The teacher called on Stephano who said “He was in my heart,” said Stephano solemnly clasping his chest.
+The teacher called on Stephano who said “He is in my heart,” said Stephano solemnly clasping his chest.
 The only one left with his hand raised was Antonio and Raimondo reluctantly asked him for his response.
 He did not disappoint for he had the most unusual answer “He’s in our toilet!”
 Everyone had a puzzled look on their faces, “Yeah!”
 Antonio added.
 “My mother bangs on the door every morning saying ‘Jesus Christ, ya still in there?”
 The classroom erupted into laughter of an apocalyptic variety and even Brother Raimondo found it difficult to retain his composure.
 If you have become a little intrigued or even enamoured of Antonio, I can establish now he will re-appear later in the story in an unexpected way.
 He may appear to be an unruly and dirty person but he will not always be so.
 It’s true, this is an often sad story but occasionally a lantern appears, held by some kind person to show the way.
-Antonio is the bearer of one of those lanterns.
+Antonio is the bearer of one of one such light..

 The good Brother Raimondo was indeed good.
 He was a kind and patient man who never laid a hand on any of his charges, except to comfort them if they had a schoolyard scrape or heedful when they were sad.
 He was also very intelligent and well read.
 Lunetta had turned her mind to more complex relationships; those pertaining to her place in the world.
 Her questions were numerous and Raimondo saw in Lunetta a luminescence that exceeded even her extraordinary appearance.
 A brilliant spark had miraculously alighted in her mind and her questions in the classroom were of a quality he had not encountered before.
 One day she stopped Raimondo in the corridor.
 She had a book in her hand and opened it to a page relating the significance of the radioactive isotopes C-12 and C-14.